-Based on the preliminary information provided by the contractor3, the road to be rehabilitated is provisionally divided into three sections: Section 1: km 0+000 - km 1+450 - Section from the beginning to the Abastumani central area and crossing relatively sparsely populated place; Section 2: km 1+450 - km 5+400 - The Central part of the Abastumani Town; and Section 3: km 5+400 - km 6+968 - Section - the non-residential area of Abastumani.
+Based on the preliminary information provided by the design-build contractor commissioned for this SP by MDF3, the road to be rehabilitated is provisionally divided into three sections: Section 1: km 0+000 - km 1+450; a section from the beginning to the Abastumani central area and crossing relatively sparsely populated place; Section 2: km 1+450 - km 5+400; the Central part of the Abastumani Town; and Section 3: km 5+400 - km 6+968; a section passing non-residential area of Abastumani and leading to the public parking area North to Abastumani.
 Currently, the preliminary detailed design has been developed for only the third section (total length - 1,568 m), that covers area from km 5+400 to km 6+968.
 Under this section, the SP envisages cutting off three trees (160mm < D \leq 240mm) within the Right of Way, demolition of the existing drain channels, and manholes located at inlets of the existing drain culverts, demolition of existing 6 culvert barrels, inlet chambers and headwalls at outlets, arrangements of sidewalks, drainage pipes and drain channels, arrangement of retaining walls for the road, placing of road signs, and marking of carriageway.
-This section of the road passes through the anthropogenically modified area.
-In accordance with documentation available for the contractor at present, due to inaccuracy of registration, some parts of the third section of the existing road are going inside the boundaries of Borjomi-Kharagauli National Park and the Emerald site.
+Small parts of this third section of the road (km 5+400 - km 6+968) overlap with the territory of Borjomi-Kharagauli National Park and the co-located Brojom-Kharagauli Emerald site (GE0000010).
+Parts of the road section go into the traditional use zone of the Park and their rehabilitation is not expected to interfere with the conservation objectives of the Park.
+The same is true for the Emerald site: the road touches edges of the site insignificantly overlapping with its area, and neither construction nor operation of the road are expected to have measurable impact on the habitats and species targeted for protected in the Emerald site.
+On October 8, 2021, MEPA issued a letter stating that due to minimal physical overlap of the road and the Emerald site, impact of the planned rehabilitation works within the present footprint of the right of way cannot be tangible and no assessment of such impacts is required.
+Nonetheless, following the national procedures in place, MDF will apply for the formal permission to undertake road rehabilitation works to the Agency of Protected Areas (APA) submitted relevant documentation and the above communication from the MEPA.
+It is expected that the permission will be obtained in October 2021.